elyabebat0129/cardapio/README.md

 Used in `src/App.vue` for derived data:

-* `itensFiltrados` → filters itens based on selected category
+* `itensFiltrados` → filters items based on selected category
-* `totalDisponiveis` → counts available itens
+* `totalDisponiveis` → counts available items
-* `precoMedioVisivel` → calculates average price of visible itens
+* `precoMedioVisivel` → calculates average price of visible items

 ---

 ### `onMounted`

-Used in `src/App.vue` to load initial itens when the component is mounted.
+Used in `src/App.vue` to load initial items when the component is mounted.

 ---